junzis/pyModeS/README.md

   - BDS 4,5: meteorological hazard report
   - BDS 5,0: track and turn report
   - BDS 6,0: heading and speed report

+BDS 4,4 and 4,5 are heuristic and disabled by default.
+Enable them with `decode(..., include_meteo=True)` or `PipeDecoder(include_meteo=True)` when these meteorological registers are expected on the input feed.

 ## Migrating from pyModeS 2.x